Fairfax Media: 2014 to 2018

-In 2014, Fairfax Media founded online streaming company Stan with Nine Entertainment Co., investing $50 million into the joint venture.
+In 2014, Fairfax Media founded online streaming company Stan with Nine Entertainment, investing $50 million into the joint venture.
 In December 2014, Fairfax merged with Macquarie Radio Network.
 Under the deal, Fairfax gained a 55% share in Macquarie.
 A party may hold only two radio licences in each market, so some stations including 2CH and the Macquarie Regional Radio network were sold.
 In turn, 96FM Perth was sold to Australian Radio Network.
 The merger was completed in March 2015.

 In 2015, Fairfax created a partnership with The Huffington Post to launch HuffPost Australia.

-In December 2015, automotive digital business 112 and Fairfax's Drive.com.au announced the formation of a 50:50 joint venture in the online motor sector, with Fairfax to license the Drive brand and Drive.com.au to 112, which owns and operates themotorreport.com.au, an online car-buyer resource.
+Drive.com.au is an Australian motoring website founded by in 1996 by Fairfax Media.
+In 2015 Fairfax outsourced production to 112 Pty Ltd, owner of The Motor Report.
+After the takeover of Fairfax Media by Nine Entertainment, in 2019 is merged with the latter's CarAdvice platform.

 In March 2016, many staff from its newspaper divisions went on a 4-day strike over planned job cuts of 120 editorial staff from The Sydney Morning Herald, The Age and The Australian Financial Review.
 All printed and digital editions continued during the action.
 On May 18, 2017, Hellman & Friedman made a A$2.9 billion bid for Fairfax Media, starting a bidding war with TPG Capital for Fairfax.
 Fairfax opened books to both parties, opening the door for The Sydney Morning Herald and The Age to pass into foreign ownership.

 On 26 July 2018, Fairfax Media and Nine Entertainment Co. announced it had agreed on terms for a merger between the two companies.
 Shareholders in Nine Entertainment Co. took a 51% of the combined entity and Fairfax shareholders own 49%.
 Fairfax Media was delisted from the Australian Securities Exchange in December 2018.